Sustainability aspects of tHERAPY Recycle and Exorcise.

 - For the Now:On collection we also used discarded leather samplers of color and typology of old seasons from the Romanelli shoe factory who donated it to us: facebook.com/RomanelliCalzados

-- Local supplier for haberdashery products in Berlin: www.willer-feldheim.de
+- Supplier for haberdashery products in Berlin: www.naehkaufhaus.de

-- Online supplier for rivets and eyelettes in Germany: https://www.thal-versand.de/
+- Supplier for rivets and eyeletes in Germany: thal-versand.de

 We avoid producing trash.
-We produce a minimum ammount that we are constantly collecting for future uses.
+We produce a minimum amount that we are constantly collecting for future uses.
 In all our collections there is always a connection with the last one.
-This is not only an aesthetical choice.
+This is not only an aesthetic choice.
 It is the material connection.
 We use our own discards.